-Turn up the volume to watch the following recent videos published by the media:
+Turn up the volume to watch this recent video published by the media:

-The growing of vast amounts of perennial ryegrass in Victoria is both setting dairy farmers up for failure, because they are losing soil fertility with the growing of that grass as a monoculture, and it is setting the stage for another thunderstorm asthma event, which Professor Cenk Suphioglu said is inevitable.
+The growing of vast amounts of perennial ryegrass in Victoria is setting dairy farmers up for failure, because they are losing soil fertility with the growing of that grass as a monoculture.
+It is also setting the stage for another thunderstorm asthma event, which Professor Cenk Suphioglu said is inevitable.

 It is uncertain if the coroner’s inquest into the event, and the media, will mention regulated raw milk as a dairy solution, as mentioned in the previous article.
 Let us hope they will be able to address the actual problem: there is too much ryegrass grown in Victoria.

 Dairy farmers have been encouraged by the dairy industry to grow heaps of it as a monoculture.
 As a mitigating practise, it will be better if farmers grew multi-species pastures instead, which may eliminate the occurrence of another thunderstorm asthma event.
-They will also be increasing soil fertility and a better economic return, as diverse plant species in chemical-free pastures, grow larger amounts of nutrient-dense forage for cows.
-A large variety of plant species in the paddocks will also sequester more carbon, and increase nutrient cycling, which results in increased mineral and trace element availability in the plants to deliver robust health to grazing animals.
+Farmers will also increase soil fertility and a better economic return, because diverse plant species in agrochemical-free pastures grow larger amounts of nutrient-dense forage for animals.
+A large variety of plant species in the paddocks will also sequester more carbon, and increase nutrient cycling, which results in increased mineral and trace element availability in the plants, which will deliver robust health to grazing animals.